-Whatever your views on swearing, the law still considers that swearing in certain circumstances is a criminal offence.
+Whatever your views on swearing, and lets face it society has come a long way.
+The law still considers that swearing in certain circumstances is a criminal offence.

 What is the Offence?

 Offensive language is prohibited in or near a public place or school under Section 4A of the Summary Offences Act NSW 1988.